bloominstituteoftechnology/Local-Environment-Setup/installation-guides/base-environment/windows.md

 To verify the installation succeeded, execute the command `pipenv` in the command line

 If the command line gives a list of options, then the install was successful.
-Continue to part 4 <br>
+Continue to part 4

 If the command line gives the error "'pipenv' is not recognized as an internal or external command" see <a href='#InstallPipenv'>this section</a>

 <h2 id='FirstEnv'> 4.
 Setting up your first Pip Environment </h2>